-Financial Resources For Employers Impacted By COVID-19
+Financial Resources For Employers Impacted By COVID

-While the COVID-19 crisis continues to impact businesses large and small, government entities and lending institutions are working hard to provide relief.
+While the COVID crisis continues to impact businesses large and small, government entities and lending institutions are working hard to provide relief.
 Please review the following information for insight into the resources that are currently available to your business.

-Remember, as you consider whether this option is right for your situation, know that the funds are only available for working capital losses due to the virus.
+Remember, as you consider which option is right for your situation, know that the funds are only available for working capital losses due to the virus.
 They are not to be used for the expansion of operations or consolidation of debt.
 In short, this financial assistance can be used to support on-going operations and to cover the costs/expenses that are necessary to stay afloat.
 Private nonprofits are also eligible to receive SBA disaster relief.

 Financial Assistance For Small Businesses

 Finally, as it relates to the CARES Act, we have found a very helpful FAQ document, The Small Business Owner's Guide to the CARES Act, from the Senate Committee on Small Business and Entrepreneurship.
-Please take a look as it will likely answer many of the questions you may have about the CARES Act and impact on your small- to mid-sized business.
+Please take a look as it will likely answer many of the questions you may have about the CARES Act and its impact on your small- to mid-sized business.

 Main Street Lending Program

 The Main Street Lending Program is a new loan program that was recently announced by the Board of Governors of the Federal Reserve with financial support from the Department of the Treasury.
 Here is a high-level overview: